 Students accepted into Academic Transfer – Associate of Science will be contacted by the College to register for classes and complete New Student Orientation.
 Class registration typically begins six to eight weeks prior to the start of the term.
 It is important that students obtain a copy of their Program-Advising Sheet.
 These sheets include detailed requirements for the intended health program.
-Forms can be found online at www.southeast.edu/programs or from the Pre-health Advisor.
+Forms can be found online at www.southeast.edu/programs.

 Do I need to be a Certified Nursing Assistant to apply?

 The Practical Nursing program requires applicants to have completed the Certified Nursing Assistant (CNA) course and be active on the Nebraska State Registry prior to being admitted to the program.
 The Associate Degree Nursing program requires the CNA to be completed prior to starting the core nursing courses.
 Other programs such as Respiratory Care recommend, but do not require, applicants to be a CNA.

 Is job shadowing required prior to entering the health programs?

 Respiratory Care and the Physical Therapist Assistant programs require job shadowing prior to enrolling in their programs.
 More information about job shadowing can be found on each Program-Advising Sheet.